Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/ghaele.md

     desc: "+1 greatsword;"
 abilities_bot:
   - name: "Choose Weakness"
-    desc: "⬻ ([[concentrate]], [[divination]], [[divine]], [[evocation]], [[manipulate]]);  A ghaele attempts to [[Recall Knowledge]] about a foe it is facing.
+    desc: "⬻ ([[concentrate]], [[divination]], [[divine]], [[evocation]], [[manipulate]]);  A ghaele attempts to [[Recall-Knowledge|Recall Knowledge]] about a foe it is facing.
 If successful, it can change the elemental damage dealt by its greatsword and light ray to acid, cold, electricity, fire, or sonic, usually to match the a foe's weakness.
 It can also change its energy resistance to any of these energy types (this can be a different type than for its attacks).
 The choices remain until it next uses Choose Weakness."
   - name: "Ghaele's Gaze"
     desc: "⬻ ([[divine]], [[evocation]], [[visual]]);  When a ghaele fixes its gaze upon a non-good creature, the creature suffers the effects of divine decree (DC 33 Will save).
 If it survives, the creature is temporarily immune to Ghaele's Gaze for 1 minute."
   - name: "Holy Blade"